-In this blog from the Azure Advent Calendar 2019 we discuss building a secure data solution using Azure Data Lake.
+In this blog we discuss building a secure data solution using Azure Data Lake.
 Data Lake has many features which enable fine grained security and data separation.
 It is also built on Azure Storage which enables us to take advantage of all of those features and means that ADLS is still a cost effective storage option!This post runs through some of the great features of ADLS and runs through an example of how we build our solutions using this technology!

 Speaking at NDC London: Combatting illegal fishing with Machine Learning and Azure